pbrdmn/brd.mn/src/articles/mentors/index.md

 Working with the <abbr title="Chief Product Officer">CPO</abbr> and the Product Manager to understand how the teams within our tribe could be best aligned with the company's strategy took some time, as this processes with OKRs was new to most of us, myself included.

-After a few false starts, we were able to define some objectives and key results that would allow our teams to identify the work in their domains that would have an impact in the appropriate areas of the business.
+After a few false starts, we were able to define the objectives and key results that would allow our teams to identify the work in their domains that would have an impact in the appropriate areas of the business.

 This change in process required some careful management as it was a significant departure from the ways of working our teams has been following previously.